 The phone book would only target a small demographic area.
 I am talking small compared to today’s age.
 Today we can talk to anyone around the world.

-Other than the yellow pages and local paper ads, building a business was a word of mouth that would bring a small local business traffic.
+Other than the yellow pages and local paper ads, building a business was built by word of mouth.

-Other Marketing strategies would be TV commercials and billboards which only the large companies could afford.
+Other Marketing strategies would be TV commercials and billboards which only the larger companies could afford.

-So what else could a small business do to be successful and have a long run?
+So what else could a small business do to be successful?

 Their focus was on a clean store with great customer service.